 Separation of countertops from walls, backsplash, and around sinks results from normal shrinkage of materials.
-Boise Hunter Homes will re-caulk these areas one time during the materials and workmanship warranty.
 Subsequently caulking will be your home maintenance responsibility.

 Crawl Space

 The crawl space is not intended as a storage area for items that could be damaged by moisture.
 Wood stored in a crawl space can attract termites.